tlevine/course-map/instructor-topics.md

 and if nobody else wants to, I think it would be really good to have a basic data structure / light intro to cs topics workshop/lecture.

+Office hours:

+* Monday, Thursday: 13:00 to 18:00

+and then Tuesday I'll also be around to help with show and tell.
+Possibly I'll be around more than this to fill in any gaps.

 I am flexible about dates so if people want to swap I can probably accomodate.